novynngsh/novynngsh/README.md

 Hello👋

 I'm Novi Yuningsih!
-- 👀 I’m interested in networking and programming, also information security worlds!
+- 👀 I’m interested in networking and machine learning programming, also information security worlds!
-- 🌱 I’m currently learning about machine learning with python and malicious attacks prevention and analysis use Kali Linux Operation System.
+- 🌱 I’m currently learning about machine learning with google collaboratory and malicious attacks prevention and analysis use Kali Linux Operation System.

 You can reach me via dm instagram(@novynngsh) / twitter(@xx__noppe) or just send me an email, okay?